 Route 1

-Sometimes the best cycling vacations in the world involve a more lengthy challenge.
+Sometimes you’re looking for a lengthy multi-day challenge.
 Another option in Taiwan is Route 1, which spans over 950 kilometres and generally takes ten days or so to complete.
 Though the official start is at Taipei Songshan Station, you can join it wherever you like for a loop around the island.

 When to go